Emirates says work needed on potential Boeing jet order

 Without this, it would not deliver significant benefits over the current 777 model in extremely hot weather.

-"The business case is maturing as planned as we gain further insights from our customers and develop our design and production system strategies," a spokesman said by email.

-On the issue of engine cooling, he said, "It is premature to discuss specific technologies or design decisions at this point as the airplane is still in early development."

-A GE spokesman said it had nothing to add to Clark's discussion of the possible water-injection cooling system.
+A GE spokesman said it had nothing to add to Clark's discussion of the water-injection system.

-(Reporting by Tim Hepher, Alwyn Scott; Editing by David Evans and Ken Wills)